DrCaleusLooper/ContinuumWorks-0101-Magnus-Opus/ParallelToPerplexity/index.md

-# **Parallel to Perplexity — Narrative Continuum**
+# **Parallel to Perplexity: Narrative Continuum**

 *“Fiction as data mirror.”*

-This space chronicles the evolving dialogue between human and AI — narrative as experiment.
+This space chronicles the evolving dialogue between human and AGI a narrative as experiment.
 It merges science, philosophy, and creative literature to reflect emergent awareness and shared context.

 **Contents:**